Diego Valeri: MVP year and Second MLS Cup appearance (2017–2019)

+Final years: MLS is Back champion and Third MLS Cup appearance (2020–2021)

 Prior to the 2020 season, on 16 December 2019, after declining his contract option, Valeri signed another contract extension with the Portland Timbers.
-This deal would reduce Valeri from being a designated player as the Timbers used Targeted Allocation Money to re-sign and buy down Valeri's contract.
+This deal reduced Valeri from being a designated player as the Timbers used Targeted Allocation Money to re-sign and buy down Valeri's contract.
 Due to the COVID-19 pandemic, the Portland Timbers participated in the MLS is Back Tournament held in Orlando, Florida, with Valeri acting as club captain.
-On 11 August 2020, Valeri started for the Timbers during the final against Orlando City.
-The Portland Timbers would go on to win 2–1.
+On 11 August 2020, Valeri started for the Timbers during the final against Orlando City SC.
+The Portland Timbers went on to win 2–1.
 On 2 September 2020, Valeri became the third player in Major League Soccer history to score at least 80 goals and earn 80 assists – alongside Landon Donovan and Jaime Moreno.
-Following the 2020 season, Valeri was named by the league among its 25 best players of all-time.
+Following the 2020 season, Valeri was named by the league among its 25 best players of all time.
 He had been top scorer in four of his nine years with the club and top equal in one, his best being 21 goals in 2017.

+For the 2021 season, Valeri took on a reduced role, starting only 10 of the 29 matches during the campaign.
+One highlight for the season included scoring his 100th goal for the Timbers, which happened against LAFC on July 21.
+He made his final appearance with the Timbers at MLS Cup 2021 on December 11, 2021, which took place at home at Providence Park.
+Coming in as a substitute at the end of regular time, Valeri and the Timers took the match to a penalty shootout as the game ended 1–1 at the end of extra time.
+Valeri missed his penalty as the Timbers lost the shootout 4–2.

 Valeri scored 100 goals for the Timbers across all competitions during his time in Portland.
 He left the team as their regular season leader in goals scored, assists, and points.

-Return to Lanús
+Return to Lanús and retirement with Portland Timbers

 On 20 January 2022, the Timbers and Valeri mutually agreed on his transfer back to Club Atlético Lanús.
 The Timbers announced a testimonial match for Valeri between them and Lanús in 2023, and upon retirement Valeri would become a Timbers ambassador.
-On 2 June 2022 36-year old Valeri confirmed, that he had decided to hang up his boots.
+On June 2, 2022, 36-year old Valeri confirmed he had decided to retire.
+He signed a one-day contract with the Portland Timbers on July 14, 2023 to retire as a member of the organization.

 International career

 On 16 March 2011, Valeri made his international debut for Argentina at the Estadio San Juan del Bicentenario in a friendly against Venezuela.
 Argentina won 4–1.
-Valeri would go on to make just two more appearances with Argentina, both in 2011, against Ecuador and Paraguay.
+Valeri went on to make just two more appearances with Argentina, both in 2011, against Ecuador and Paraguay.
 In June 2011, prior to Copa América, Valeri was included in the provisional squad for Argentina by manager Sergio Batista but was cut from the final 23-man squad.